 Old School Labs is a relatively new supplement company and it’s one of the fastest growing online.
 As the name suggests, they’ve got this old school manliness vibe — their supplements are emblazoned with muscular, mustachioed men with 70s haircuts and they sponsor boxers, NFL athletes, and Golden Era bodybuilders like Ric Drasin, who designed the original Gold’s Gym logo.

 According to their website, Old School Labs have “dedicated (themselves) to turning back the clock to the Golden Era principles of bodybuilding and supplementation.”
-We wanted to try their pre-workout called Vintage Blast, which has an unusual “two-stage formula” with some ingredients intended to digest more slowly than others.
-Here’s what’s in the Blueberry Lemonade flavor.
+We wanted to try their pre-workout called Vintage Blast, which has an unusual “two-stage formula” with some ingredients intended to digest more slowly than others, so this may be a useful pre workout for longer workouts.

 Old School Labs Vintage Blast Nutrition & Ingredients